-At both levels, there will be three parts: a role-play situation; a text-based task and an open, spontaneous and unprepared conversation.
+There will be three parts: a role-play situation; a text-based task and an open, spontaneous and unprepared conversation.

 Ten minutes before the test, the examiner will give each candidate, at random, one of the three cards which are set, ensuring that all cards are used equally.